cheethas/powdr/book/src/frontends/riscv.md

 The function `get_prover_input` reads a number from the list supplied with `-i`.

-This is just a first mechanism to provide access to the outside world.
+This is just the first mechanism to provide access to the outside world.
 The plan is to be able to call arbitrary user-defined `ffi` functions that will translate to prover queries, and can then ask for e.g. the value of a storage slot at a certain address or the root hash of a Merkle tree.